webciter/tabChanged/README.md

 # tabChanged
-An extention to the window object to detect focus and blur
+An extension to the window object to detect focus and blur

 <h2>Events</h2>